 For the 4th Assessment Report in 2007, the IPCC Working Group I, which wrote the report on the Physical Basis of Climate Change, produced an FAQ to accompany their report.

-The most recent report from the IPCC is the Fifth Assessment Report, which came out in 2013.
+The most recent report from the IPCC is the Special Report on Global Warming of 1.5 ºC, which came out in 2018.
 You can read it online here.